Miracle Offering FAQs

 Step 2 // Do what the Holy Spirit asks!

 Step 3 // If you don’t hear or feel anything, this is a general guide that may help!

 Of the 100% of your income, 10% tithe; 10% savings; 10% generosity (Miracle Offering included in this); and 70% living.

 So many good reasons to give!
 Matthew 6:19-21, where Jesus instructs us to not put our money into temporal things, but to sow our money into treasures in heaven where month and rust can’t destroy!

 Eternal sowing will last long after we are gone from the earth, and we love the idea that we are leaving something for our children, and the generations to come to build on.
-One of my favourite quotes is, ‘A society grows great when old men plant trees whose shade they will never get to sit in’.
+‘A society grows great when old men plant trees whose shade they will never get to sit in’.